Dietary tagUpdated June 2026

 New York City has one of the largest and most diverse halal dining scenes in the United States, reflecting the city's large and culturally rich Muslim population.
 From the iconic halal food carts of Midtown Manhattan to dedicated halal restaurants serving Pakistani, Bangladeshi, Middle Eastern, and West African cuisine across Queens, Brooklyn, and the Bronx, NYC offers an extraordinary range of halal dining options.

-Our halal restaurant listings are drawn from a dataset of 76 verified NYC establishments, each tagged conservatively.
-Use our neighbourhood health comparison tool to see which NYC neighbourhoods have the highest concentration of halal restaurants.
+Our halal restaurant listings are drawn from a dataset of 89 verified NYC establishments, each tagged conservatively.
+Use our neighborhood health comparison tool to see which NYC neighborhoods have the highest concentration of halal restaurants.

 FAQ